Wonderland (Erasure album): US release (Sire)

-The US version drops the tracks "Push Me Shove Me" and "Pistol" and adds "March on Down the Line" which was originally the B-side to "Oh L'amour" in the UK (and also appeared in a remixed form as a CD bonus track on the UK version of the album).
+The UK and US album versions of "Oh l'amour" were slightly different.
+The Brazilian edition of the album contains the live version of "Oh l'amour" as track 6.
+The US version drops the tracks "Push Me Shove Me" and "Pistol" and adds "March on Down the Line" which was originally the B-side to "Oh l'amour" in the UK (and also appeared in a remixed form as a CD bonus track on the UK version of the album).
 The CD versions of both the UK and US versions of the album have different remixes as bonus tracks.

-The UK and US album versions of "Oh L'amour" were slightly different.

-The Brazilian edition of the album contains the live version of "Oh L'amour" as track 6.

 2011 remaster and repackage

 On 4 July 2011, EMI re-released Erasure's first two albums in 2CD/DVD format.
 Both feature the original album remastered, plus another disc of tracks associated with the album, and a DVD containing promo videos and a live concert.

 2016 "Erasure 30" 30th Anniversary BMG Reissue LP

 Subsequent to their acquisition of Erasure's back catalog, and in anticipation of the band's 30th anniversary, BMG records commissioned reissues of all previously released UK editions of Erasure albums up to and including 2007's Light at the End of the World.
 All titles were pressed and distributed by Play It Again Sam on 180-gram vinyl and shrinkwrapped with a custom anniversary sticker.